Alireza-Motazedian/Dockerized_LSTM/README.md

 ```

 **Note for WSL users**:
-WSL does not use systemd, so `systemctl` commands don't work inside WSL.
-In WSL, you'll need to run `sudo service docker start` each time you boot your laptop.
+WSL does not use systemd, so `systemctl` commands do not work inside WSL.
+In WSL, you must run `sudo service docker start` each time you boot.
 You can automate this with a script or alias.

 ```bash
 # Check Docker installation